LCP

 Suitable for single server instances, providing access to specific files from those particular servers only.
 It’s the most expensive storage option among AWS offerings.

-• Disadvantages: Typically more expensive than S3 and EFS, particularly for high-performance SSD-backed volumes.
+• Disadvantages: Usually more costly than S3 and EFS storage options, particularly for devices with high-performance SSD-backed volumes.

-AWS has different availability zones, where data transfer costs can add up dramatically, especially when moving data between different AWS services or regions.
-By using AWS VPC (Virtual Private Cloud) Endpoints for internal data transfer, you can significantly reduce expenses associated with data transfers to the Internet.
-It enables you to privately connect your VPC to supported AWS services without using an Internet gateway, NAT device, VPN connection, or AWS Direct Connect.
+AWS offers several availability zones in which your data transfer charges can quickly escalate, whether it's between different AWS services or regions.
+By utilizing AWS VPC (Virtual Private Cloud) Endpoints for internal data transfers, you can save a considerable amount on costs related to data transferred to the Internet.
+It allows for a private connection from your VPC to the supported AWS services without the use of an Internet gateway, NAT device, VPN connection, or AWS Direct Connect.

 Advantages of Using VPC Endpoints